Describe Dada here.

-Dada still has a small but thriving following to this day — anything indulging in Surreal or Vulgar Humor will certainly take at least a quick look at it for inspiration, and more than one Black Comedy has been noted as falling squarely into the Dada tradition.
+Dada still has a small but thriving following to this day — anything indulging in Surreal or Vulgar Humor and Stylistic Suck will certainly take at least a quick look at it for inspiration, and more than one Black Comedy has been noted as falling squarely into the Dada tradition.
 Ubu Roi (King Ubu), a Dada take on Macbeth, Hamlet and King Lear (technically, predating Dada proper by 2 decades) is still produced today.
 The influence of Dada can also be seen in Youtube Poop which was at first done simply to confuse audiences looking for other works and has been described as Neo-Dada, and Postmodernism has at least part of its influence from Dada and what would later become of it.
 The meme culture of the late 2010s also owes a lot to Dada, having emerged out of similar socioeconomic circumstances and a war that was perceived as pointless.

 Compare and contrast Postmodernism, which sprung out of the world's reaction to WWII instead.

 And no, this is neither a baby's first word nor the Ultraman aliennote .
 Nor is this article about the Alternative Rock band named dada who performed the song "Dizz Knee Land" and whose music isn't even remotely dadaist.
 Nor the Electro House duo Dada Life (though their aesthetic does tend to veer towards the weird).
 Nor is it about Indian cricketer Sourav Ganguly who is nicknamed "Dada" meaning Boss or Grandpa.

 This movement provided examples of: